kirkbyers/git-presentation-july-2017/main.md

 ### Continuous Deployment

-Since "master" is always stable and "dev" is nearly always stable, "master" and "dev" are good targets for Continous Deployment (CD).
+Since "master" is always stable and "dev" is nearly always stable, "master" and "dev" are good targets for Continuous Deployment (CD).

 This is usually "simply" setting some config in your deployment target to point to a bash or batch script.